huanli1/huanli1.github.io/_pages/about.md

   - /about.html
 ---

-My research focuses on the extraction, separation, and recovery of critical metals, base metals, and precious metals from natural mineral resources and anthropogenic solid waste.
-Aiming to meet the demands of the energy transition and decarbonisation, I have been developing environmentally friendly, clean, and efficient extraction metallurgy technologies and processes.
-The research is centred on objectives such as non-toxic/low-toxicity, low energy consumption, short process routes, minimal waste generation, and economic viability, with innovations in methods and processes for both improving traditional inorganic acid hydrometallurgy systems and developing next-generation green hydrometallurgical approaches.
-This research spans interdisciplinary fields including chemistry, environmental science, mineral engineering, and metallurgical engineering.
+In 2021, I earned a PhD in Mining and Metallurgical Engineering from the WA School of Mines, Curtin University (Australia), followed by a three-year postdoctoral training.
+My research focuses on the extraction, separation, and recovery of critical metals, base metals, and precious metals from both natural mineral resources and anthropogenic solid waste streams.

+Driven by the global imperatives of energy transition and decarbonization, my work is dedicated to developing environmentally benign, clean, and efficient extraction metallurgy technologies and processes.
+The research is guided by objectives of non-toxic/low-toxicity reagents, low energy consumption, shortened process routes, minimal waste generation, and economic feasibility.
+This involves two key innovation directions:

+1. Upgrading traditional inorganic acid hydrometallurgy systems through method and process optimisation;
+2. Developing next-generation green hydrometallurgical approaches that integrate cutting-edge sustainable technologies.

+My research is interdisciplinary, spanning chemistry, environmental science, mineral engineering, and metallurgical engineering, aiming to bridge fundamental science with industrial applications for sustainable resource management.